KxSystems/docs/docs/community.md

 Use [meetup.com](https://www.meetup.com) to find Kx events round the world.

-If you have a suggestion for a Meetup presentation, please write to [Rebecca Kelly](mailto:rebecca@kx.com).
+If you have a suggestion for a Meetup presentation, please write to [evangelism@kx.com](mailto:evangelism@kx.com).

 ## :fontawesome-brands-twitter: Twitter